Cop: Five dead, one critical after Quogue head-on crash

 A sixth person was transported to a Peconic Bay Medical Center and remained in critical condition Sunday morning, according to Quogue police.

-Just after 11:15 p.m.
-Saturday, a Nissan Maxima was traveling west on Montauk Highway near Quogue Street when the car left its lane and hit a Toyota Prius head-on as it drove east, police said.
+Just after 11:15 p.m., a Nissan Maxima traveling west on Montauk Highway near Quogue Street left its lane and hit an eastbound Toyota Prius head-on, police said.

+One person was in the Nissan and five were in the Prius, Quogue Village Police Chief Christopher Isola said at the scene.

 Four people were pronounced dead at the scene and a fifth was pronounced dead at Stony Brook Southampton Hospital, police said.

-Excessive speed may have been a factor in the crash, said police, but no other details were immediately available, including the victims' identities or the car they occupied.
+Excessive speed may have been a factor in the crash, said police, but no other details were immediately available, including the victims' identities.

+Quogue resident Joseph Dicarlo said he was inside his home when the sound of a collision jolted him to attention.

+"I was sitting on my bed with the windows shut in the house with the air conditioning on low and I heard a huge crash," Dicarlo said.
+"From what I heard it sounded like a train was hitting a bus doing like 100 miles per hour."